 After compilation the prudent thing to do is to test SimpleITK to ensure that the build is stable and suitable for installation and use.
 To enable testing the cmake BUILD_TESTING variable must be enabled during the build process.
 Then the following commands execute the SimpleITK tests.

 On Windows you will need to specify configuration.
 Typically that would be the Release configuration, as such:

 To install a built python package into the system Python, as root run:

-Alternatively, a Python virtual environment can be created and the distribution installed there.
+Preferably, a Python virtual environment is created and the distribution installed there.

-A Python Wheel file (.whl) can be created in the “Wrapping/Python/dist” directory, by building the “dist” target.
-If you have used the Superbuild with the “make” generator then issue the following command:
+A Python Wheel file (.whl) is built by the “dist” target and produced in the “Wrapping/Python/dist” directory.
+If you use the Superbuild with the “make” generator then issue the following command:

 make -C SimpleITK-build dist

 This installs the R package “SimpleITK” in /usr/local as root or your local R installation directory.

 If you work in a multi-user environment, and are considerate of your fellow users you can install the package in a local directory: